 I know you must be thinking now that he wants to turn me into a vegan.
 Not quite but meat production has a huge influence on releasing carbon dioxide into the atmosphere from growing the animals to killing and transporting them around the globe.

 Buy less packaged produce

 Most supermarkets have a bulk food section or you can go to zero waste stores in your area.
-These can sometimes be more expensive as they don’t have the buying capacity like a massive food chain.
+These can sometimes be more expensive as they don’t have the buying capacity of a massive food chain.

 Bring your reusables.
-Check out EcoLunchbox for bento and lunchboxes.
+Check out EcoLunchbox for bento and lunch boxes.

 Go to the farmer’s market